 Analysis / Bias

 In review, The Trumpet website publishes podcasts as well as original news summaries and commentary.
-Articles and headlines typically favor a right-leaning perspective and utilize loaded emotional language such as this Coronavirus Crackdowns Contaminate European Democracy.
-This story is properly sourced to credible media outlets such as Reuters.
-The website also features a headlines section which curates news from other sources.
-Some of the sources are credible while most are either right biased or questionable such as The Federalist, Just The News, Mises, and Red State.
+Articles and headlines favor a right-leaning perspective and utilize loaded emotional language such as this Coronavirus Crackdowns Contaminate European Democracy.
+This story is properly sourced from credible media outlets such as Reuters.
+The website also features a headlines section that curates news from other sources.
+Some sources are credible, while most are either right-biased or questionable, such as The Federalist, Just The News, Mises, and Red State.

 Failed Fact Checks

 - There is no record of them being fact-checked

 Overall, we rate The Trumpet a Moderate conspiracy and pseudoscience source based on promoting unproven and unknown information.
 (D. Van Zandt 2/13/2017) Updated (01/03/2023)

 Last Updated on July 1, 2023 by Media Bias Fact Check